fredhutchio/tfcb/syllabus.md

 -   code formatting
 -   debugging using `ipdb` and `pdb`

-Class 8/10 Using Python for biological analyses (Jesse/Phil) Oct 23
+Class 8/10 Using Python for biological analyses (Jesse) Oct 23
 ============================================================

 -   String analysis and regular expressions